Skip to main content

 Troubleshooting

-• If logs aren’t appearing, verify your PROFOUND_API_URL environment variable and PROFOUND_API_KEY secret are configured correctly
+• If logs aren’t appearing, verify your PROFOUND_API_URL environment variable and PROFOUND_LOG_INGESTION_TOKEN secret are configured correctly

 • Check Cloudflare Workers > Analytics for any execution errors